-Operational Services, excluding water, wastewater & storm water services, is forecasting an overall surplus of \$211,900 on a net operating budget of \$10,479,700.
+Operational Services, excluding water, wastewater & storm water services, is forecasting an overall surplus of \$259,400 on a net operating budget of \$10,479,700.
 Key contributors to this surplus are COVID-19 driven salary and contract savings relating to Park Operations and Crossing Guard services.
-In addition, savings are forecasted from fleet management repair and operating material as well as, from solid waste collection contracts.
+Savings are also forecasted from fleet management repair and operating material as well as, from solid waste collection contracts.
 These favourable variances are partially offset by an unfavourable variance in winter management resulting from larger than anticipated contract, operating material and salary costs arising from a larger number of snow events at the beginning of 2020 and reduced ball diamond/soccer field revenues as a result of COVID-19.

-As per the Town's winter control reserve policy, if the overall Town operating budget is unable to accommodate the full reported winter management deficit, any required funding short-fall can be drawn from this reserve.
-As the Town's present overall forecasted position indicates that it will have sufficient funds available to offset this noted short-fall, a draw from the winter control reserve is not necessary at this time.
+As per the Town's winter control reserve policy, if the overall Town operating budget is unable to accommodate the full reported winter management deficit, any required funding shortfall can be drawn from this reserve.
+As the Town's present overall forecasted position indicates that it will have sufficient funds available to offset this shortfall, a draw from the winter control reserve is not necessary at this time.
 However, should it become necessary the Town will access this reserve as required.